waybyte/logicromsdk/docs/book/quick_start.rst

 =======

-Need help in installation or setup? visit SiWi Technical Support @ https://help.siwi.in/ or Post issues on our gitup page @ https://github.com/siwiembedded/platform-siwigsm/issues
+Need help in installation or setup? or Post issues on our gitup page @ https://github.com/waybyte/platform-logicrom/issues